-- 1. The official language of the IMZMUN 2024 is English. - 2. (a) Each Member State will be represented by one or two Delegates with in total one vote.
+- 1. The official language of the IMZMUN 2025 is English. - 2. (a) Each Member State will be represented by one or two Delegates with in total one vote.
 A Delegate is not to refer to himself/herself in first person, but in third person as he/she speaks on behalf of a Member State. - (b) A Delegate should not represent the Member State of his/her origin. - 3.
 Decisions of the Chair are final.
-The Chair have the right to deny any motions. - 4.
+The Chair has the right to deny any motions.
+Motions to appeal to the Chair's decision are not in order, points of order are however allowed. - 4.
 Delegates will show respect to the Chair and to other Delegates.
-The Chair will immediately call to order any Delegate who fails to comply with this rule.
 Correct terms of address are to be acknowledged and used.
-It is not possible to raise a motion to appeal to the Chair's decision; only points of order are allowed.
+Delegates who fail to comply with formal voting procedure after two formal warnings may have their vote disregarded at the discretion of the Chair.